 What Is Time-Restricted Eating?

-Researchers first stumbled upon this breakthrough in animal studies when mice were allowed to eat whatever they wanted, but only during a set time of day.
-The mice on the time-restricted eating plan ate what was considered a “poor diet” high in calories, sugar and fat, yet they still didn’t gain the weight that they were expected to.
+Researchers first stumbled upon the power of TRE when conducting studies in which mice were allowed to eat whatever they wanted but only during a set time of day.
+The mice on the TRE plan ate what was considered a “poor diet” high in calories, sugar and fat, yet they still didn’t gain the weight that they were expected to.

-- 9-hour of access to food caused 26 percent weight gain in the mice
+- Nine-hour of access to food caused 26 percent weight gain in the mice

 - 15-hour access to food caused 43 percent weight gain